diffblue/gitlab/doc/user/group/epics/manage_epics.md

 > - [Introduced](https://gitlab.com/groups/gitlab-org/-/epics/8502) in GitLab 15.6 [with a flag](../../../administration/feature_flags.md) named `child_epics_from_different_hierarchies`.
 Disabled by default.
 > - Minimum required role for the group [changed](https://gitlab.com/gitlab-org/gitlab/-/issues/382503) from Reporter to Guest in GitLab 15.7.
+> - Cross-group child epics [enabled on GitLab.com and self-managed](https://gitlab.com/gitlab-org/gitlab/-/issues/375622) in GitLab 15.9.
+Enabled by default.

 FLAG:
-On self-managed GitLab, by default this feature is not available.
-To make it available per group, ask an administrator to [enable the feature flag](../../../administration/feature_flags.md) named `child_epics_from_different_hierarchies`.
+On self-managed GitLab, by default this feature is available.
+To disable it, ask an administrator to [disable the feature flag](../../../administration/feature_flags.md) named `child_epics_from_different_hierarchies`.
-On GitLab.com, this feature is not available.
-The feature is not ready for production use.
+On GitLab.com, this feature is available.

 You can add a child epic that belongs to a group that is different from the parent epic's group.